robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Java classes in a non-default package must be taken into use with the full name.
 For example, class `MyLib` in `com.mycompany.myproject` package must be imported with name :name:`com.mycompany.myproject.MyLib`.

-.. note:: Dropping class names with submodules works only in Robot Framework
-          2.8.4 and newer.
-With earlier versions you need to include also the class name like :name:`parent.MyLib.MyLib`.

 .. tip:: If the library name is really long, for example when the Java
          package name is long, it is recommended to give the library a